vishal267/blog/k8s/ingress_controller/README.md

 helm status cicd
 ``````
-Use endpoint "jenkins-one.debian.com" and password for admin user can fetch from below command.
+Use endpoint "jenkins-one.debian.com" to access the Jenkinsand password for admin user can fetch from below command.

 ```
 1. Get your 'admin' user password by running: